JetBrains/kotlin-wrappers/README.md

 5. An [example of using Quill](examples/src/main/kotlin/example/Quill.kt) that shows how to use an external React component.

 Follow these examples to learn how to start developing your React apps with Kotlin.
 Good luck and have fun!
+You also can clone [my-kotlin-react-sample](https://github.com/ScottHuangZL/my-kotlin-app) to see the result directly.

 ## Real-world examples